 When it comes to class, the cost of fraternities is often prohibitively high for students of lower-income backgrounds.
-The cost of living in fraternity housing can total over $30,000 through the course of students’ fraternity years, making it inaccessible for those who can’t afford such high living costs.
+The cost of living in fraternity housing can total more than $30,000 through the course of students’ fraternity years, making it inaccessible for those who can’t afford such high living costs.

-And just like with race or gender, class-based segregation is more systemic than the individual — at Princeton, one of the few schools that collects demographic data on Greek life, less than 5% of Greek life members came from lower to middle class families, compared to the school’s 21% of freshman from the same income brackets.
+And just like with race or gender, class-based segregation is more systemic than the individual — at Princeton, one of the few schools that collects demographic data on Greek life, less than 5 percent of Greek life members came from lower to middle class families, compared to the school’s 21 percent of freshman from the same income brackets.

 Greek-letter organizations even have a political Super PAC representing them in front of our lawmakers — Fraternity and Sorority Political Action Committee — that pushed bills that would limit college rape investigations.